 He led her upstairs which simply housed a single bathroom and a single bedroom, both of which were extravagant in size and decoration.
 When she entered the bedroom, she was impressed by the windows.
 Tall windows flanked three sides of the room, and you could see for miles over the tree line to the river and down the hill, even to parts of the prairie below.
 Tucker announced that this is where she could call home for the night, and she felt incredibly relieved.

 There was that one thing, though.
 The thing that stopped her from ever spending the night with him, and the thing that would prevent her from sleeping here tonight: the nightmares.
 The repetitive nightmare of being caught, bound, and beat.
 The screams that went unheard.
 The pain that was absorbed.
 The stinky smell of failure, of submission to a man she hated, one who was so close they nearly collided accidentally today.
-She thankfully was never raped or brutalized that way, but she had no doubt that’s where things would have lead if they would have made it to the Monster’s lair.
 The thought made her sick.
-How was she going to stay away?
+How was she going to stay awake?
 How was she going to keep the dreams at bay?

 She decided the gym clothes would suffice as pajamas, and quite frankly she didn’t have much else to choose from.
 When he left her alone, she took in the surroundings of the large room.
 A very masculine room she noted.
 Wooden dressers, bed frames, and even the decorations on the wall were nature inspired.
 She had none of these things at the moment, not here nor at her old apartment – the one she most likely wouldn’t return to.
 What she would give to have her Grandma’s blanket right now, to have something familiar in this unfamiliar environment.